ChristinaLK/htc-intro/lesson.md

 	at information about a specific job, or `condor_q -hold` to see why your jobs are on hold.
 See the [Manual Page](http://research.cs.wisc.edu/htcondor/manual/current/condor_q.html) for more information.
 * Remove jobs from the queue: `condor_rm <netid>` or `<condorm_rm <JobId>`

+> ### Try It
+>
+> Try submitting your two submit files: `basic.submit` and `names.submit`.
+Monitor the jobs in the queue, and
+> try some of the options listed above.
+How can you tell when the jobs are done?

 ## Side Note: Directory Organization I